Hoyasumii/avengers-endgame/README.md

 VALKYRIE: Yeah.

-[Cut to Rocket opening a do
+[Cut to Rocket opening a doo